QuTech-Delft/OpenQL/docs/installation.rst

     cmake -G "NMake Makefiles" ..
     nmake

-Some targets must be built manually, like test_cc or test_qasm_reader.
+Some targets must be built manually, like test_cc or test_cqasm_reader.
 To build test_cqasm_reader, from the cbuild directory do:

 ::

-    nmake test_qasm_reader
+    nmake test_cqasm_reader
     cd tests
     .\test_cqasm_reader.exe